fuuwille/zuord.js/README.md

+# Zuord
+**Advanced Type Utilities for TypeScript Power Users**

+“Zuord” comes from the German word *zuordnen*, meaning “to assign”.
+This library helps you assign meaning and structure to your types — clearly, powerfully, and safely.

+> _A lightweight utility type system that bridges the missing gaps in the TypeScript ecosystem, offering expressive, safe, and deeply composable typings._

+---

+## ✨ Why Zuord?

+TypeScript provides great type safety, but when it comes to *type normalization*, *deep merging*, or *class vs plain object distinction*, it still leaves much to be desired.
+That’s where **Zuord** comes in.

+With Zuord, you get:

+- 📦 **Compile-time safety** for advanced object operations
+- ⚙️ **Zero runtime cost** — it's entirely static
+- 💡 **Better readability** with cleaner types
+- 🧩 **Highly composable utilities** like `Eq`, `Is`, `Exclude`, `Has`, `Extract`

+Whether you're building complex libraries, type-driven APIs, or just want more expressive power in your TypeScript project — Zuord will likely save you hours of frustration.

+---

 ## 🚧 Early Access Notice

 Zuord is currently in an **early access** phase.
 While the foundations are solid, the API is still evolving and **not stable**.